Classification of radar targets using machine learning and deep learning

 test_loader_lstm = gpu.(test_loader_lstm);

-Initialise the model we are going to train.
-In this example, our model is a chain of layers connected to each other
+Initialize the model that we will train.
+In this example, our model is a chain of layers connected to each other.

 model_lstm = Chain(